-- Glutamine: A powerful supplement with benefits in fat loss, muscle recovery, overtraining prevention, muscle preservation, and even cognitive function.
+- Glutamine: A powerful supplement with benefits in fat loss when combined with exercise,* muscle recovery,* overtraining prevention,* muscle preservation,* and even cognitive function.*

-- Phosphatidic Acid: The master key to muscle growth and fat loss.
+- Phosphatidic Acid: The master key to muscle growth and fat loss when combined with exercise.*

 Start Your Journey

-Whether you’re just embarking on your journey now or you’ve been in the game for a while now, add these techniques to your library of knowledge.
+Whether you’re just embarking on your journey now or you’ve been in the game for a while now, add these fat loss techniques to your library of knowledge.

 And while you’re at it, go head on over to the Bucked Up store and throw those upgrade supplements into your gym bag.
 Do it now.
 I mean, or don’t.
 It’s not my gainz on the line, it’s yours.
 Read about working out with adrenal fatigue.